 In addition to energy savings, roof gardens have a beneficial effect on roofs themselves.
 Most roofs, exposed as they are to sun, wind, snow, and rain, go through rather large variations in temperature.
 These extreme temperatures cause the roof membrane to shrink in cooler weather, and expand in hot weather.

-All this shrinking and swelling takes a toll on the roof, shortening its lifespan -- but rooftop gardens can help.
-In the Canadian research noted above, the bare roof experienced daily temperature fluctuations of 83 degrees F; the roof gardens reduced this variation to just 22 degrees F. When the city of Roanoke, Va., installed a green roof on its municipal building — at a relatively low cost of $123,000 — it added 20 to 60 years to the life of the current roof.
+All this shrinking and swelling takes a toll on the roof, shortening its lifespan, but rooftop gardens can help.
+In the Canadian research noted above, the bare roof experienced daily temperature fluctuations of 83 F; the roof gardens reduced this variation to just 22 F. When the city of Roanoke, Va., installed a green roof on its municipal building — at a cost of $123,000 — it added 20 to 60 years to the life of the current roof.

 Roof Gardens and Stormwater Management